Lukkai/dotNet_Thread/README.md

 # ASP Webpage WeatherStation
 Repository for dotnet lab course.
-We build our first ASP Web page for our previously created WeatherStation app.
+We add threading to our previusly build WeatherStation app.